Luke J. Weathers: Honors

+Post-military career, historic air traffic controller career

 After leaving the military, Weathers worked for the Philip Morris International and the Royal Crown Company.
 He later transferred to Lane College where he graduated with a bachelor's degree in biology.
-In the 1960s, Weathers joined the Federal Aviation Administration, becoming the first African American air traffic controller, working at his hometown Memphis, Tennessee airport in 1965.
+In the 1960s, Weathers joined the Federal Aviation Administration, becoming the first African American air traffic controller, working at his hometown Memphis, Tennessee, airport in 1965.
 Weathers also worked as an air traffic controller in Anchorage, Alaska, Galena, Alaska, Nashville, Tennessee, Atlanta, Georgia and Washington, D.C.

 He also owned a coin-operated laundry, a flight school, and a vocational rehabilitation program for veterans.

-Death, George Lucas' Red Tails
+Death, George Lucas's Red Tails

 On October 15, 2011, Weathers died of pneumonia in Tucson, Arizona.
-He was 90 years old.
 He was 90 years old.
 His funeral was held at Memphis's St. Therese-Little Flower, the church he and his first wife LaVerne integrated in 1963.